gicentre/litvis/examples/gallery/lines.md

 ## Line chart with conditional axes

 We can make the grid lines and axis labels on any chart conditional on some properties of the data.
-Here we make the grid and labels dependend on the month of the year (making January bolder with year label).
+Here we make the grid and labels depend on the month of the year (making January bolder with year label).

 ```elm {v l}
 conditionalAxes : Spec